harmony-one/bnbridge.exchange/README.md

     git clone the repo

     cd ./sdk
     npm install

+    for AWS linux, if you see error `/usr/bin/ld: cannot find -lusb-1.0` during npm install in /sdk run `sudo yum install libusb1-devel`

     run ./sdk/(testnet/mainnet)_setup.sh
     this will internally ./sql/setup.sql to instantiate the DB. update ./config/index.js with